denismaua/kpu/README.md

 **THIS CODE IS PROVIDED "AS-IS".
 USE AT YOUR OWN RISK.**

 This package is released so that others can reproduce the experiments in the paper, and potentially use the algorithms in other work.
-You can contact-me for simple questions, but please do not expect to get real support from me.
+You can contact-me with simple questions, but please do not expect to get real support from me.

 INSTALLATION
 ------------